Skip to main content

 The difference shows up after the agent compiles.
 Every paid plan includes execution traces with token tracking and cost-per-run, LLM-as-judge evaluation, guardrails (prompt-injection detection, PII redaction, topic enforcement), human-in-the-loop approvals with RBAC, A/B testing with statistical significance, custom dashboards, anomaly detection, and an exportable audit log keyed to EU AI Act deployer obligations.
 The EU AI Act compliance page spells out the shared-responsibility model.

-Event ingestion runs through eleven first-party connectors: webhook, cron, kafka, postgres (CDC), s3, sqs, stripe, email, telegram, websocket, mcp.
+Event ingestion runs through first-party connectors such as webhook, cron, kafka, postgres, s3, sqs, stripe, email, telegram, websocket, and mcp.
 Signature verification, retries, and DLQs are handled by the platform.
 The Bridge connector reaches private networks (on-prem databases, internal APIs) without opening inbound ports.
+Since July 2026 the connector catalog lives in the Connic Marketplace alongside production-ready agent templates that scaffold a working project with one CLI command.

 BYOK is the default.
 You bring keys for OpenAI, Anthropic, Google Vertex, Azure OpenAI, Amazon Bedrock, or OpenRouter; token spend goes straight to your provider.
 Pricing is subscription-as-credit with uniform per-unit rates on every paid tier: €0.047/run, €0.00042/sec compute, €0.25/GB-month storage.
 Pro is €200/month of usage credit, Developer is €40.
 Higher tiers unlock feature limits (parallel runs, run timeout, environments, retention), not discounted rates.
 ISO 27001 audit prep is scheduled Q1 2027 with certification targeted Q2/Q3 2027; SOC 2 Type II follows.

 When to look elsewhere: if your agent code is TypeScript-only, Composer is Python-first and that mismatch is real.
+If the work is visual business-process automation with AI steps rather than code-first agents, n8n is the more natural shape.
 If you need an Apache 2.0 self-hostable runtime today, Mastra or Trigger.dev fit directly.
 If you already procure through an AWS Enterprise Agreement and the agent surface is small, Bedrock AgentCore avoids onboarding a new vendor.

 Bedrock AgentCore launched in 2025 as Amazon's managed runtime for production agents.
 It rides on existing AWS infrastructure across EU regions (Frankfurt, Ireland).
 Confirm AgentCore service availability in your target region via the AgentCore documentation before procurement.
 Pricing is consumption-based: runtime compute at $0.0895/vCPU-hour and $0.00945/GB-hour, Gateway API calls at $0.005 per 1,000 invocations (source: AWS AgentCore pricing, accessed May 2026).
-AWS's SOC 2, ISO 27001, C5 (BSI), and PCI DSS certifications carry over.
+AWS's SOC 2, ISO 27001, C5 (BSI), and PCI DSS certifications carry over at the platform level; certification scope is per-service, so confirm AgentCore's inclusion in the current reports.

 Where it falls short for EU buyers: the production-infrastructure story is partial.
 CloudWatch and X-Ray cover infrastructure traces but not agent concerns like per-agent token attribution, prompt-injection guardrails, LLM-as-judge evaluation, HITL approvals, or A/B testing.
 You assemble those from Bedrock Guardrails, Bedrock Evaluations, AppFlow, Step Functions, and custom code.
 Model routing favors Bedrock-hosted providers; bringing your own OpenAI or Anthropic key directly isn't the primary pattern.
 Your contract is with Amazon Web Services EMEA SARL (Luxembourg), not a German entity.